dinilgamage/dinilgamage/README.md

 ### Hey!
 I'm Dinil :))
-Currently pursuing my degree in Computer Science, specializing in Software Development! 🤠
+Currently pursuing my degree in Computer Science, specializing in Software Development! 🤠 I have a strong foundation in Java, C#, CSS, HTML, JavaScript and SQL
 ### More about me...
 ```javascript
 const Dinil = {